pablobagano/sampling_notebooks/README.md

 ## **Overview 📋**

 This repository covers:
-- **Theory**: Key concepts of statistical sampling, types, and use cases.
+- **Theory**: Key concepts of sampling techniques, their types, and use cases.
 - **Formulas**: Step-by-step derivations of essential statistical measures.
 - **Practical Examples**: Solved problems illustrating real-world applications.
 - **Exercises**: Practice problems to test and reinforce learning.
+- **Python Code**: Solutions implemented using Python in Jupyter Notebooks.

 ---

 ## **Table of Contents 📚**

-1. **Introduction to Statistical Sampling**
+1. **Chapter 1**: Introduction to Sampling
+   - What is Sampling?
+   - Population vs. Sample
+   - Benefits and Key Terminology

+2. **Chapter 2**: Simple Random Sampling
+   - Concept and Definition
+   - Key Formulas for Mean and Variance
+   - Applications and Limitations
-   - Definition and Importance of Sampling
+   - Solved Examples and Practice Exercises
-   - Types of Sampling Methods

-2. **Parameters, Estimators, and Inference**
+3. **Chapter 3**: Parameters, Estimators, and Inference
-   - Parameters vs. Statistics
+   - What are Estimators?
-   - Key Estimators and Mean Squared Error
+   - Bias, Variance, and Mean Squared Error (MSE)
-   - Confidence Intervals for Population Mean and Proportion
+   - Confidence Intervals for Estimators

-3. **Simple Random Sampling**
-   - Concept and Procedure
-   - Formulas for Mean, Total, and Variance
-   - Examples and Exercises
+   - Solved Examples and Practice Exercises

-4. **Stratified Sampling**
+4. **Chapter 4**: Stratified Sampling
    - Introduction to Stratified Sampling
-   - Proportional and Disproportional Sampling
+   - Proportional and Disproportional Allocation
    - Estimators for Mean, Total, and Variance
    - Confidence Intervals for Mean and Proportions
-   - Solved Examples and Exercises
+   - Solved Examples and Practice Exercises

-5. **Systematic Sampling**
+5. **Chapter 5**: Systematic Sampling
-   - Concept and Procedure
+   - Concept and Definition
+   - Applications and Limitations
-   - Advantages and Disadvantages
+   - Estimation of Mean and Variance
+   - Comparison with Simple Random Sampling
-   - Examples and Exercises
+   - Solved Examples and Practice Exercises

-6. **Cluster Sampling**
-   - Introduction to Cluster Sampling
+6. **Chapter 6**: Cluster Sampling
-   - One-Stage vs. Two-Stage Sampling
+   - One-Stage and Two-Stage Cluster Sampling
+   - Estimators for Mean, Total, and Variance
-   - Efficiency and Use Cases
+   - Efficiency of Cluster Sampling
-   - Solved Examples and Exercises
+   - Solved Examples and Practice Exercises

-7. **Multistage Sampling**
+7. **Chapter 7**: Multistage Sampling
-   - Concept of Multistage Sampling
+   - Concept and Need for Multistage Sampling
+   - Comparison with Stratified and Cluster Sampling
+   - Design and Estimation in Multistage Sampling
+   - Real-World Applications
+   - Solved Examples and Practice Exercises

+8. **Chapter 8**: Non-Probability Sampling
+   - Convenience, Quota, and Snowball Sampling
+   - Applications and Limitations
+   - Bias and Lack of Representativeness
-   - Examples and Use Cases
+   - Solved Examples and Practice Exercises

+9. **Chapter 9**: Sampling in Practice
+   - Designing a Sampling Plan
+   - Addressing Real-World Challenges
+   - Ethical Considerations in Sampling
+   - Case Studies and Practice Exercises

+10. **Chapter 10**: Advanced Topics in Sampling
+    - Double Sampling
+    - Adaptive Sampling
+    - Respondent-Driven Sampling
+    - Emerging Techniques
-   - Solved Examples and Exercises
+    - Solved Examples and Practice Exercises

 ---

 ## **Key Features ✨**

-- **Conceptual Clarity**: Red headers and green subheaders for readability.
+- **Conceptual Clarity**: Each chapter is structured with red headers and green subheaders for readability.
 - **Formulas in LaTeX**: Well-formatted equations for accuracy and clarity.
-- **Practical Code**: Python-based solutions for calculations and visualization.
+- **Practical Code**: Python-based solutions for calculations and visualizations.
 - **Interactive Learning**: Exercises at the end of each section for hands-on practice.

 ---